 As a participant in the Data, Privacy & Cybersecurity practice group, Danielle assists clients respond to data security incidents and counsels clients on major data privacy and security laws and regulations, including the California Consumer Privacy Act (CCPA).
 Danielle also represents employers in a variety of employment-related disputes, including wage-and-hour class actions and wrongful termination, as well as companies and individuals in government enforcement actions, internal investigations, and civil litigation relating to Federal securities, False Claims Act, consumer protection laws, and other complex commercial disputes.
 She has a wide range of clients in health care and private equity.

-Danielle also maintains an active pro bono practice, focusing her efforts on advising arts organizations, such as the San Francisco Museum of Modern Art, providing legal advice to homeless clients at GLIDE’s pro bono legal clinic, representing tenants in Bay Area housing cases, and obtaining grants of asylum for clients from Central America.
+Danielle also maintains an active pro bono practice, focusing her efforts on providing legal advice to homeless clients at GLIDE’s pro bono legal clinic, obtaining grants of asylum for clients from Central America, and representing tenants in Bay Area housing cases.